 After the bridge is placed

-Caring for Your Bridge
+Caring for your bridge

-- Brush your teeth twice a day and floss or use another between-the-teeth cleaner once a day.
-Brushing and cleaning between the teeth helps remove plaque, a sticky film of bacteria that is always forming on the teeth.
+- Brush your teeth twice a day and clean between your teeth using floss or another between-the-teeth cleaner every day.
+Brushing and cleaning between your teeth helps remove plaque, a sticky film of bacteria that is always forming on the teeth.

 - See your dentist regularly for exams and professional cleanings.